campswim/dashboard-demo/README.md

 - Failed Payments page

-  [x] As a user, I want to be shown a list of failed payments with some details of the cause of the failure.
+  [x] As a user, I want to be shown a full list of failed payments with additional tabs listing each error by payment type, with some details of the cause of the failure.
     [x] Full detail on desktop (> 1280px).
     [x] Partial detail with modal on mobile (<1280px).
-  [x] As a user, I want to be able to view
+  [x] As a user, I want to be able to toggle the dismissed errors on and off.
+  [x] As an administrator, I want to be able to dismiss and reinstate errors.

 - Settings page